Thibaud-TR/Thibaud-TR/README.md

 Hi, I'm Thibaud, a chemical engineer with strong skills in problem-solving, project management, and data analysis.
 After several years in chemistry, I've transitioned to data analysis.
 Throughout my career, I've worked with data to optimize processes and interpret trends.
-\nMy goal is to combine my scientific background with data analysis to solve complex problems and support decision-making.
+My goal is to combine my scientific background with data analysis to solve complex problems and support decision-making.

 ## 💻 Technical Skills